Ongoing donations help keep the site running. Contribute to this website by clicking the Donate button. Many thanks to all who have donated.

 Development is done using the free Atmel Studio running on a Windows platform.
 A simple flashing LED circuit will be built using an AVR microcontroller.

 A USB programmer is required in order to load a program into an AVR microcontroller.
-The AVRISP mkII (ATAVRISP2) from Atmel is used in this tutorial.
+The AVRISP mkII (ATAVRISP2) from Microchip (formerly from Atmel) is used in this tutorial.
+There are AVRISP 2 or AVRISP mkII compatible USB programmers available.

 An ATtiny2313 microcontroller breadboard circuit will be used as the test circuit.
 This microcontroller will be powered by 5V – the 5V from a PC power supply will be used.